RoyalIcing/glaze/README.md

 // If $attributeValueToUse isn't passed then $attributeValueToCheck is also the value that is displayed. void glazyAttributeCheck( string $attributeName, mixed &$attributeValueToCheck [, string $attributeValueToUse = null, string $valueType = null] )

-// Display a simple <tag>CONTENTS</tag>, with a choice for the tag name, and its contents value and type. void glazyElement( string $tagName, string $contentsValue [, string $valueType ] )
+// Display a simple <tag id="elementID" class="classes you need">CONTENTS</tag>, with a choice for the tag name, and its contents value and type. void glazyElement( string/array $tagNameOrElementOptions, string $contentsValue [, string $valueType ] )

 // For truly lazy debugging, use this to spit out a <pre> tag containing the contents of an object. void glazyPrintR( $object )

+/* Coming soon, a work in progress: */
+/* Fully fleshed HTML elements */

+// Open an element, and use glazyAttribute() for attributes, and then simply display your element's contents. void glazyBegin( string $tagName [, string $valueType ] )

+// Close element
+void glazyClose()

 /*